Some life insurance products like whole life insurance also double up as an investment tool. This is where things can become more complex.

 Without question, the biggest drawback is cost.
 As a general rule, expect a whole life insurance policy to cost five to ten times more than a term life insurance policy with the same death benefit amount.

 While whole life insurance offers some tax advantages and in a way forces you to save money, you’re likely to get a better deal outside of insurance.
 Compared to other investment vehicles, whole life policies charge higher investment fees and have lower rates of growth.

 Is whole life insurance worth it for you?

 Whole life insurance isn’t for everyone.
 Its high cost can put off many life insurance buyers, while its low rate of return may not be a good fit for people looking for aggressive investment vehicles.

 However, if you are a very-high-income individual and want to avoid taxes while accessing the policy’s cash value, it could be a good fit for your financial plan.

 Whole life insurance may also make sense for people with lifelong dependents.
 Unlike a term life insurance policy, it pays the death benefit to your beneficiaries, regardless of when you pass away.

 Lastly, it may be a good option for people who find it hard to save money.
-The investing component of whole life insurance acts as “forced savings” once you sign up for it.
+The investing component of a whole life insurance policy acts as “forced savings” once you sign up for it.